navdeepm20/ChitChat_Gui/README.md

  > - Enter the same port number in both instances of application.<br>
  > - After that click on connect button on both the application.<br>
  > - When it shows connected, just type your messages and send it using the send button.

+ # Other Info
+ > - The Gui of this application is designed in Netbeans IDE 11.3 from Scratch.
+ > - The Logic of the Complete Program is Created by Me <i>(Navdeep Mishra)</i> from scratch.

  <h3>If you face any unknown error or bug please inform me</h3>
  <h3>Contribute to this project to improve this.
 Lot's of new features can be implemented in this.</h3>